Synonym(s)

 DefinitionThis section has been translated automatically.

-Worldwide spread infectious disease(venereal disease: in the FRG - non-named report directly to the RKI in case of laboratory detection), caused by Treponema pallidum.
+Worldwide spread infectious disease(venereal disease: in Germany - non-named notification directly to the RKI in case of laboratory evidence), caused by Treponema pallidum.

 A distinction is made according to the mode of infection, duration and organ manifestation:

-- Congenital syphilis(Syphilis connata): only occasionally found in industrialised countries.
+- Congenital syphilis(syphilis connata): only occasionally found in industrialized countries.

 -